The world's largest website

 management ownership, "play around" with the weld control

-companies will move the poorly suited consumables and poor weld practices into
+companies will move the poorly suited consumables and their poor weld practices into

 their MIG robot cells.

-A frequent weld management solution to robot weld problems.
+A frequent Auto - Truck robot weld management solution to the robot weld problems.

-When they have robot weld quality issues they employ more manual welders.
-When they have robot weld productivity issues, they order more
+When they continue to have robot weld quality issues they employ more manual welders for the weld repairs.
+When they have robot weld productivity issues, they simply order more

 robots.

-that new weld wire or gas or power source, is it any surprise
+evaluate a new MIG wire. gas mix or power source, is it any surprise

-North America are using a welding wire diameter or weld
+North America are using a weld wire diameter, gas mix, power source or weld

 quality